redundies/Kirigami2Tutorial/README.md

 **KAppTemplate** is a template creator for QT Application including Kirigami2. <br/>
 **Kommit** is a GIT client. <br/>
 **CuttleFish** lets you browse on icons. <br/>

+Files and sources from this repository is still under development.